notepad-plus-plus/userDefinedLanguages/CONTRIBUTING.md

 The goal of this Collection is to provide a UDL center for users who need the programming languages which are not supported directly by Notepad++.
 Any UDL author can submit their UDL (with an explicit name - "id-name") in `UDLs` directory so users can find what they want from `UDLs` directory very easily.
 When submitting a UDL to the Collection, the author may either upload the XML file, or just supply a link their own repository's copy of the UDL definition XML file.

-You may also optionally submit an Auto-Completion definition to go with your UDL (or to go with someone else's UDL).
+You may also optionally submit an Auto-Completion definition and/or a Function List definition to go with your UDL (or to go with someone else's UDL).

-To submit a UDL and/or autoCompletion definition, you have to modify [udl-list.json](https://github.com/notepad-plus-plus/userDefinedLanguages/blob/master/udl-list.json), then submit a Pull Request to add it to the Collection.
+To submit a UDL and/or autoCompletion definition and/or functionList definition, you have to modify [udl-list.json](https://github.com/notepad-plus-plus/userDefinedLanguages/blob/master/udl-list.json), then submit a Pull Request to add it to the Collection.
 The team will review your submission, and either merge it into the Collection, ask for clarification or fixes, or reject the submission.
 (The [udl-list.md](https://github.com/notepad-plus-plus/userDefinedLanguages/blob/master/udl-list.md), which you used to also have to edit, is now auto-generated to save effort and maintain consistency.)

 ## Some rules and recommendation of submission